consiglionazionaledellericerche/jscontact-tools/README.md

 10. The "extension" component of ADR property results from the concatenation of "building", "floor", "apartment", "room" and "extention" non-empty values presented in the "street" member of the "Address" object.
 Such values are separated by the "separator" value if present, space otherwise.

 11. The LABEL parameter of the ADR property is equal to the "fullAddress" property of the "Address" object.
-If the full address is missing, the value of the LABEL parameter results from the newline-delimited concatenation of the non-empty "Address" members.
+If the full address is missing, based on the value of mapping configuration parameter `setAutoAddrLabel`, the value of the LABEL parameter can results from the newline-delimited concatenation of the non-empty "Address" members or.

+12. The "PROP-ID" parameter can be mapped to the value of a map key based on the value of the mapping configuration parameter `setPropIdParam`.

 ### Conversion examples